eduardo550/SCC0251-FinalProject/README.md

 Image Steganography and Digital Forensics.

 ### Image samples
-We will sample images like stego objects that may or may not have encoded messages, from the kaggle competiton dataset.
+Any images would work in this application.
+For this project, we will sample cover images from the [ALASKA2 Image Steganalysis](https://www.kaggle.com/c/alaska2-image-steganalysis/data) to embed with data of different sizes and types.